IgniteUI/help-topics/topics/02_Controls/igScheduler/03_Configuring/01_igScheduler_Configure_Appointments.md

 		"resourceId": 11
     }
 ],
-scheduleListDataSource = new $.ig.scheduler.ScheduleListDataSource();

-scheduleListDataSource.appointmentItemsSource(resources);

 $("#scheduler").igScheduler({
     height: "650px",
     width: "100%",
-    dataSource: scheduleListDataSource
+    dataSource: appointments
 });

 ```

-## Finding appointment by ID

-Appointments can be accessed by id using the [getAppointmentById method](%%jQueryApiUrl%%/ui.igscheduler#methods:getAppointmentById)
+## Getting all appointments in time range

+A collection of all appointments for the given time range can be retrieved by the [getAppointmentsInRange method](%%jQueryApiUrl%%/ui.igscheduler#methods:getAppointmentsInRange)

 ### Code example